Call for Papers: American Handel Society Conference 2023

 1987 | Jens Peter Larsen | The Turning Point in Handel's Oratorio Tradition | College Park, MD – University of Maryland |

-Online series of talks, interviews, and other events sponsored by five eighteenth-century-music societies: American Bach Society, American Handel Society, Haydn Society of North America, Mozart Society of America, and Society for Eighteenth-Century Music.
-Free and open to the public, but advance registration is required.
+The American Bach Society, American Handel Society, Haydn Society of North America, Mozart Society of America, and Society for Eighteenth-Century Music sponsor a series of virtual presentations and conversations.